 Reason 3: Pasta can be stored for long periods without losing nutritional value or taste

 As long as it’s kept away from moisture and in a sealed container, dried pasta will stay fresh and edible indefinitely.
-This means that you can store it for long periods without worrying about losing any of its nutritional value or taste.
+This means you can store it for long periods without worrying about losing its nutritional value or taste.

 Reason 4: Dehydrated pasta is easy to store and takes up minimal space

 Dried pasta is a great way to save space and weight in your emergency pantry.
-Per serving, it takes up less room and weighs less than nearly any other shelf-stable item.
-It can be packed in many different ways: jars, vacuum-sealed bags, or large airtight, modular containers made for stacking.
+It takes up less room per serving and weighs less than nearly any other shelf-stable item.
+It can be packed in many ways: jars, vacuum-sealed bags, or large, airtight, modular containers made for stacking.
 No matter how you store your pasta, you can find a way to make it fit.

 Reason 5: If you can boil water, you will eat.

-All you need is a pot of boiling water, your favorite dried noodle, and something to flavor it.
+You only need a pot of boiling water, your favorite dried noodles, and something to flavor it.
 Seasoning it with a little oil, salt, and pepper will work if you have nothing else.
 If you can add some dehydrated herbs like oregano and thyme to sprinkle, a simple bowl of pasta becomes insanely delicious.

 What kind of pasta is best for dehydrating?